 Xylitol is a dentist’s dream.
 It keeps cavities at bay and has even been proven to reverse the negative effects of sugar on dental health.
 In various studies in Finland (later confirmed in Canada and other countries) Xylitol was found to interfere with bacterial growth and reproduction — allowing the mouth to re-mineralize damaged teeth.
 Give your children a stick of Xylitol gum or a hard Xylitol candy to suck on before bed and they will have fewer cavities.

 I specifically tried Xylo Sweet because it not only had thousands of happy customers, but loyal customers as well!
 AND it is a fabulous price.
 In my local drug stores or grocery stores the price for Xylitol is over $15 for one pound or less.
+If you purchase 2 x 5-pound packages of Xylosweet it costs less than $5 a pound.

 If you prefer packets … click HERE

 Note: Xylitol substitutes cup for cup with sugar in most recipes.
 It does not caramelize during baking.
+Depending on the brand you purchase, you might want to whir larger crystals in a coffee grinder for 30 seconds to create a baking friendly powder.

 Here are some Fabulous Ketogenic Fat Bomb Recipes that use Xylitol for a touch of sweetness.